 Method #1: Private Equity Commercial Real Estate

-A private equity firm is one who invests in the privately held equity of other companies, including those that own real estate investment property.
-In a typical private equity commercial real estate investment setup, the firm acts as the deal leader responsible for finding, underwriting, financing, and managing a commercial property and individual investors provide equity capital in return for a share of the property’s cash flow and profits.
+A private equity firm is a company that invests in the privately held equity of other companies, including those that own real estate investment property.
+In a typical private equity commercial real estate investment setup, the firm acts as the deal leader responsible for finding, underwriting, financing, and managing a commercial property and individual investors provide upfront equity capital (to be used as the property down payment) in return for a share of the property’s cash flow and profits.

 Method #2: Commercial Property REITs